 GREEK INVASION OF INDIA. - In the spring of 327, Alexander prepared to attempt the conquest of the almost unknown countries bordering and beyond the Indus.
 The prestige of his success, and the generosity with which he treated all who submitted to his sway, induced a native ruler to send a friendly embassy before the army quitted Sogdiana.
-The name of this prince was recorded by the Greeks (who are unfortunately prover. bial for the manner in which they distorted foreign words to suit their own pronunciation) as Omphis, or Mophis; but he was commonly called Taxiles, from Taxila, the capital of his country, which lay between containing inscriptions, some resembling the writings of the Rajpoots of the Himalaya, others the Ethiopian character.
-In the centre was a copper urn or cylinder, encircled by eight copper medals, (some apparently of the Winged-cap Sassanian dynasty,) with a wrapper of white linen tightly adhering to the surface, which fell into shreds on being exposed to the air.
-The copper enclosed a silver urn, the intervening space being filled with a moist paste, devoid of smell, of the colour of raw umber, in which lay a thread of cotton gathered up into a knot.
+The name of this prince was recorded by the Greeks (who are unfortunately proverbial for the manner in which they distorted foreign words to suit their own pronunciation) as Omphis, or Mophis; but he was commonly called Taxiles, from Taxila, the capital of his country, which lay between containing inscriptions, some resembling the writings of the Rajpoots of the Himalaya, others the Ethio-pian character.
+In the centre was a copper um or plan character.
+In the centre was a copper in a cylinder, encircled by eight copper medals, (some apparently of the Winged-cap Sassanian dynasty,) with a wrapper of white linen tightly adhering to the surface, which fell into shreds on being exposed to the air.
+The copper enclosed a silver urn, the intervening space being filled with a moist paste, the colour of way support in which devoid of smell, of the colour of raw umber, in which lay a thread of cotton gathered up into a knot.
 The silver, from age, had become quite brittle, and crumbled into bits between the fingers, as the metals found at Nineveh have since done.
 Within the silver vessel was a much smaller golden one, and seven silver medals with Latin characters.
-The gold cylinder contained four small, worn, golden coins of the Græco-Scythian, or Græco-Indian type, but of a far inferior fabrication to the silver ones; there were also two precious stones and four perforated pearls (which had been pendants of ear-rings), fragments a vitreous nature, and small transparent yellow substances, with decayed organic matter.
+The gold cylinder contained four small, worn, golden coins of the Græco-Scythian, or Græco-Indian type, but of a far inferior fabrication to the silver ones; there were also two precious stones and four perforated pearls (which had been pendants of ear-rings), fragments of a vitreous nature, and small transparent yellow substances, with decayed organic matter.
 The country around, as proved by the quantity of ruins of old houses, must have once been very populous.
 Whether these topes or mounds served for royal mausolea, or Boodhistical shrines, or both, is doubtful: they were possibly the consecrated tombs of kings or of persons of distinction.
-Some curious coincidences are observable between the ancient monuments and the sepulchral tumuli or barrows discovered in Essex the upper Indus and the Hydaspes (Behut | or Jhelum), the westermost of the five great tributaries, from which the whole eastern basin of the Indus, down to their confluence, is called the Punjaub (five rivers).
+Some curious coincidences are observable between the ancient monuments and the in a solid manner, and covered with a massive slab sepulchral tumuli or barrows discovered in Essex the upper Indus and the Hydaspes (Behut | or Jhelum), the westermost of the five great tributaries, from which the whole eastern basin of the Indus, down to their confluence, is called the Punjaub (five rivers).